 - List of property owned prior to the marriage

 - List of personal property, such as jewelry, furniture, artwork, etc.

 If you have more substantial or complex assets, such as a business, you may need to gather additional documents in preparation for your divorce.

-If you are getting divorced from your spouse, you will need an experienced family law attorney on your side to provide skilled legal guidance and help you protect your assets and interests.
+If you are getting divorced from your spouse, you will need an experienced attorney on your side to provide skilled legal guidance and help you protect your assets and interests.
 At Casey, Simmons & Bryant, PLLC, our attorneys can help you navigate the obstacles you may face as you move forward, so you can efficiently put an end to your marriage and move forward with your life.